Cincinnati vs. Houston NCAA Football Odds, Plays and Insights | December 4, 2021

 Houston Stats and Trends

-- Houston's games this year have eclipsed the over/under seven times in 12 opportunities (58.3%).
+- Houston's games this season have hit the over on seven of 12 set point totals (58.3%).

-- The Cougars have 11 giveaways this season, while the Bearcats have 31 takeaways .
+- The Cougars have turned the ball over 11 times, 20 fewer times than the Bearcats have forced turnovers (31).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.